 Culture and Leisure

 The historical manor and mill setting invite to join colourful urban culture.
 The old Lielahti industrial area has been open to events and activities since 2016.
-Tens of thousands of people visit the area every year.
-The Hiedanranta of the future will be the home of flourishing urban culture, doing things together and a wide variety of activities for spare time.Culture
+The Hiedanranta of the future will be the home of flourishing urban culture, and a wide variety of activities for spare time.Culture

 The innovative Hiedanranta is a platform for development.
 Above all, it serves experiments and projects related to smartness, sustainability and the circular economy.
 Get to know the development themes and work as well as the current and completed projects and the people involved.Innovations

 The history of the settlement at Hiedanranta extends to the Middle Ages when the village of Lielahti was located in the area.
 Since those days, the area has served as a lakeside summer hideout for a textile tycoon, a pulp factory and much more.History

 Master Plan is the Starting Point for Planning